429 Too Many Requests

 responses affect crawl budget.

-removed from search results over time.
+lead to removal from search results.
 To slow

 Googlebot down, 429 is the correct status